BCLawLibrary/practical-ai-in-30-days/day-04-notebooklm-deep-learning.md

 ## **Educational Innovation**

 ### 🎯 Objective:
-Explore NotebookLM's ability to transform written content into engaging audio discussions while learning about making AI more inclusive and accessible (Listen to the Sully Podcast).
+- Explore NotebookLM's ability to transform content into engaging learning experiences helping you more deeply understand the source material.
+- Learn how to use the collaborative learning features of NotebookLM: Sources, Chat, and Studio

 ### 🛠️ Tools:
 - [NotebookLM](https://notebooklm.google.com) (Free)